-Clinical Supervisor: Maegan Megginson, MA, LMFT, LPC, AASECT Certified Sex Therapist
+Clinical Supervisors: Maegan Megginson, MA, LMFT, LPC, AASECT Certified Sex Therapist and Karlaina Brooke, PsyD

 Bachelor of Arts in Psychology and Economics - Hamilton College

-Master of Science Candidate in Marriage, Couple and Family Therapy - Lewis and Clark College
+Master of Arts in Marriage, Couple and Family Therapy with specialization in Sex Therapy - Lewis and Clark College

 Two events occurred when I was a teenager that shaped my views of romantic relationships: my parents divorced, and I experienced mounting pressures around sexual expectations.
 While divorce is often associated with trauma, I was relieved.
 My parents eventually formed a supportive relationship after the divorce, but I believe they could have laid a foundation to demonstrate what a loving and healthy relationship looks like outside of marriage sooner had they sought therapy.
 Simultaneously, I experienced sexual insecurity due to misinformation and sex-negative dialogues around women’s first sexual experiences.
 In response to my own anxiety, I considered many forms of sexual expression, which helped me understand that at its most creative, sexuality is about sharing an intimate and unique form of self-expression.
 While both experiences were positive, each came with a certain degree of hardship and stress driven by societal narratives around sex, sexuality, and romantic relationships.
 This realization has fostered a desire to help others co-construct healthier and more satisfying concepts of relationships, sex, and sexuality.